ForatHatem04/AI-Study-help/README.md

 # AI Study Helper

 Generate concise summaries and multiple-choice quizzes (MCQs) from PDF, Word, and PowerPoint files.
+When an OpenAI API key is available, the app uses GPT-backed prompts for higher-quality summaries and questions; if not, it falls back to local heuristics.

 ## Features
 - Extract text from `.pdf`, `.docx/.doc`, and `.pptx/.ppt` files.